TeamCOMPAS/COMPAS/docs/getting_started.md

 where `~/codes` should be replaced with the path to the directory where you cloned the COMPAS repository.
 For this to take effect, either restart your bash session or run

     source ~/.bashrc

+For csh shell, the environment variable may be set by

+    setenv COMPAS_ROOT_DIR ~/codes/COMPAS

 Now go to the COMPAS source code directory: